NVIDIA/tensorrt-laboratory/examples/12_ConfigGenerator/README.md

 The ModelStore manager consists of a Python class for direct consumption and a command-line application that shall:
-  - [ ] create and manage a user-supplied file system directory
+  - [ ] create and manage a model-store in a user-supplied filesystem directory
   - [X] add TensorRT model files to the model store using the ModelConfigGenerator and user-specified arguments
   - [ ] add new version of TensorRT models to a ModelStore